Table of Contents

 Clinical psychiatrist Dr. Rick Strassman calls DMT the spirit molecule because it can affect human consciousness.
 He believes that it’s released by the pineal gland during REM sleep or dream state, and near death, which explains why some people claim to have near-death experiences.

 As a result, the belief about the pineal gland as the gateway to higher spiritual realms and consciousness persist.
 Some researchers even speculate that the DMT can awaken the third eye, allowing communication with otherworldly and spiritual beings.

 - In Yoga and Meditation

 Some yoga practitioners believe that opening the third eye will help you see the world in a whole new way.
 Some practice meditation and chanting, while others utilize crystals.
-It’s also thought that essential oils and a proper diet play a role in purifying the pineal gland and awakening the third eye chakra.
+What’s more, essential oils and a proper diet play a role in purifying the pineal gland and awakening the third eye chakra.

 Some try sun gazing as a form of meditation in hopes of increasing one’s clarity and improving spiritual connection.
 However, it’s important to note that there’s no scientific evidence to support these claims.

 - In Pop Culture

 The third eye remains a popular theme in novels and films, especially stories about characters with supernatural ability to see ghosts.
 It played an important role in the plots of the horror film Blood Creek, as well as on several episodes of the sci-fi television series The X-Files, particularly the Via Negativa episode.
 American television series Teen Wolf depicted Valack who had a hole in his skull, which gave him a third eye and enhanced abilities.